executors/executors/README.md

 This proposal is intended to provide a foundation for future enhancements to executors and execution in general in C++.
 Naturally, it is incomplete and we anticipate extension.
-Here, we discuss briefly our vision for how the major components of our overall design can be extended in the future.
+Here, we discuss briefly our vision for how the major components of our overall design can be extended by future follow-on proposals.

 **`Future` concept.** One immediate concern is the conceptualization of `std::future`-like types.
 We anticipate that some types of executors will